jacobjohn2016/30-Days-of-code/README.md

 # 30 Days of code

 **Aim:** Commit at least once every day for the next 30 days.
-Attempt to crack C programming by solving one program per day.
+Attempt to crack beginner level C programming by doing a program per day.

 ## Checksum
 ### Day 1: 10/15/18